janryWang/redux-callbag/README.md

 # redux-callbag

-> redux middleware for action side effects with [callbag](https://github.com/callbag/callbag)
+> Redux middleware for action side effects with [callbag](https://github.com/callbag/callbag)
+> You may not need redux-saga/redux-observable

 ## Install